BLOG

 As we reflect on the life and death of the branch, several lessons emerge:

-4. AI is the New Teller: Smart systems now perform functions once reserved for branch staff, approvals, risk assessment, reconciliation, with speed, accuracy, and reliability.
+4. AI is the New Teller: Smart systems now perform functions once reserved for branch staff, approvals, risk assessment, and reconciliation, with speed, accuracy, and reliability.

 Act VII — The Cultural Impact